An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Introduction

-Sequential quadratic programming (SQP) is developed to overcome the above limitations of the augmented Lagrangian method \citep{Wilson1963simplicial, Palomares1976Superlinearly, Han1976Superlinearly, Powell1978fast}.
-SQP applies the Newton's method on KKT equations of \eqref{pro:1}, with Hessian modification and line search to ensure global convergence.
-The function used in a line search condition is called the merit function.
-SQP uses an exact penalty/augmented Lagrangian function as well, however, only as a merit function.
-Thus, a big advantage of SQP is that it computes the search direction without the penalty, so that the penalty parameter only affects the stepsize, but not the direction.
-This resolves the ill-conditioning issue and preserves the structure of the objective.
-See \cite{Boggs1995Sequential, Boggs2000Sequential, Gill2005SNOPT, Gill2011Sequential} and references therein for a brief review of~SQP.
+There exist numerous methods for solving constrained deterministic problems, including exact penalty methods, augmented Lagrangian methods, and~sequential quadratic programming (SQP) methods \citep{Nocedal2006Numerical}.
+This paper utilizes SQP schemes to solve stochastic problems.
+SQP schemes apply Newton's method on KKT equations of \eqref{pro:1}.
+Within a SQP scheme, an exact penalty function is used in the line search to monitor the iteration progress towards a KKT point.~One of the advantages of SQP is that Newton's system preserves the structure of the objective, which contrasts with exact penalty method and augmented Lagrangian method.
+The search direction of the latter two methods is derived by minimizing a~penalized objective, and the penalty term may affect the~problem structure.
+See \cite{Gill2005SNOPT, Gill2011Sequential} and references therein for a brief~review~of~SQP.

-In this paper, we generalize SQP to StoSQP for solving constrained stochastic optimization. \cite{Berahas2020Sequential} designed a StoSQP using the exact penalty function $Q_{\mu}(\bx)$ with $P(c(\bx)) = \|c(\bx)\|_1$ as the merit function.
-We instead use the exact augmented Lagrangian $A_{\mu}(\bx, \blambda)$ with $V(\bx, \blambda) = \|c(\bx)\|_2^2 + \nu/\mu\cdot\|\nabla^Tc(\bx)\nabla_{\bx}\mL(\bx, \blambda)\|_2^2$ as the merit function.
-The exactness of such an augmented Lagrangian has been studied in \cite{Pillo1979New, Pillo1980method}. \cite{Lucidi1990Recursive} employed it in a SQP framework for deterministic problems, which we will revisit and modify in Section \ref{sec:2}.
+The present paper contributes to the existing literature on SQP by studying its global convergence for solving stochastic optimization problems. \cite{Berahas2021Sequential} designed a StoSQP using the exact penalty function $f(\bx) + \mu\|c(\bx)\|_1$.
+We instead use $\mL(\bx, \blambda) + \mu/2\cdot \|\nabla_{\blambda}\mL(\bx, \blambda)\|_2^2 + \nu/2\cdot \|\nabla^Tc(\bx)\nabla_{\bx}\mL(\bx, \blambda)\|_2^2$ with $\mu, \nu>0$ being the penalty parameters.
+This function is defined on the primal-dual~pair $(\bx, \blambda)$ and called exact augmented Lagrangian \citep{Pillo1994Exact}.
+The exactness of such~an augmented Lagrangian has been studied in \cite{Pillo1979New, Pillo1980method}. \cite{Lucidi1990Recursive} employed it in a~SQP framework for deterministic problems, which we will revisit and modify in Section \ref{sec:2}.
 The modified algorithm serves as the skeleton of our StoSQP designed in Sections \ref{sec:3} and \ref{sec:4}.
-For completeness, the convergence of the modified SQP is established as well.